 Export declarations can be complicated and most companies appoint a freight forwarder or customs agent to deal with customs clearance processes for them.
 However, even if you appoint a specialist, it remains your responsibility to ensure that the information on an export declaration is accurate, as the exporter is ultimately liable.

-You can also get help with questions on export and customs documentation by contacting your nearest Chamber in Scotland (open to all companies, not just members).
+You can get help with questions on export and customs documentation by contacting your nearest Chamber in Scotland (open to all companies, not just members).
 More information can be found on the following chamber websites:

 Rules of origin are used by customs authorities to identify the country of origin of goods, establish whether tariffs are due and if restrictions are in place.
 The country of origin is where goods originate from or were manufactured in, not just where they are shipped from.
 When exporting you need to make sure that your goods check your goods meet the rules of origin for your export marketopens in a new window.